My Journey to Every Country in the World – FAQs

 How long do you stay in each country to make it count?

-I do this because I love travel, even nine years on, I still love it – crossing borders, new currencies, stressing about logistics, I’m addicted to it all.
-And although I may only stay a couple of days in the more dangerous countries – Burundi for example recently, historically I’ve spent a couple of weeks in each place.
-Now the countries are more obscure and become a little scarier, the time has reduced, but I do it for the travel, not for the box ticking.
+I do this because I love travel, even over a decade later, I still love it – crossing borders, new currencies, stressing about logistics, I’m addicted to it all.
+And although I may only stay a couple of days in the more dangerous countries – like the time I went to Mogadishu, Somalia, historically I’ve spent a couple of weeks in each place.
+Now the countries are more obscure and become a little scarier, the time has reduced, but I do it for the travel, not for the box-ticking.

 How much does it cost to travel to every country in the world?